Skip to main content

 The Impact

 The impact of experiential learning reaches further than just within the timeframe of a student's academic career.
-According to the Gallup-Purdue Index Report, alumni who report back about whether their college experience was worth the cost say their experience was worth it despite high costs and low name recognition because they received "Big Six Experiences".
-These six experiences are: within support - One professor who made them excited about learning, Professors who cared about them as a person, A mentor who encouraged them to pursue their goals and dreams; and within experiential - a project that took a semester or more to complete, an internship or job that allowed them to apply what was learned in the classroom, participated in extracurricular activities and organizations while attending college.
+According to the Gallup-Purdue Index Report, alumni who report back about whether their college experience was worth the cost say reference experiences that contributed to the value of their educational experience.
+This included: professors who made them excited about learning, professors who cared about them as a person, mentors who encouraged them to pursue their goals and dreams, and experiential learning including - a project that took a semester or more to complete, an internship or job that allowed them to apply what was learned in the classroom, and extracurricular activities and organizations while attending college.
 These defining experiences are what our university strives to provide for our students.

 Your Growth